hunterowens/hunterowens.github.io/_posts/2013-11-24-Challah-Stuffing.markdown

 	5. 3 Bay Leaves
 	6. Salt + Pepper (Whole)

 Place all ingredents in pot.
 Cover with water.
 Bring to a simmer for at least 3 hours.
 Skim foam occasionally.
 Strain.
 Can freeze stock for up to 6 months.
+If you're using the Parmesan cheese for the stuffing, I like to drop the rind into the stock for extra flavor.